cormullion/Thebes.jl/docs/src/basics.md

 ![point example](assets/figures/helix4.svg)

-The default gfunction's arguments consist of two pairs of points (a pair of 3D points, and a pair of 2D points), not just two points.
-Luxor's trusty old `line()` function connects the 2D pair.
+The default gfunction's arguments consist of two pairs of points (a pair of 3D points, and a pair of 2D points), not just two of each.
+Luxor's trusty old `line()` function, the default gfunction, connects the 2D pair.

 # When things go wrong

 In 2D graphics, there can occasionally be a few problems caused when values get close to zero or infinity.
 The same thing is true for 3D too, when the coordinates start stressing out the projecting equations.
 Really good 3D software will prevent this happening.
 In Thebes, though, you may occasionally see glitches.
 You're only seeing half the "world" that's in front of you  - there's nearly a whole half-world falling behind the eye-position, and this means that some points don't get drawn succesfully.

-In general, if the `pin()` function can't display a point, it will probably just drop it and carry on, rather than attempt to draw things in impossible locations or straight lines that curve in space.
+In general, if the `pin()` function can't display points or lines, it will probably just drop them and carry on, rather than attempt to draw things in impossible locations or straight lines that curve in space.
 So if you notice parts of your drawing missing, the easiest thing to do is to move the eyepoint further away, and hope that any lines don't end up too close to it.

 ## Conversions

 The `convert()` function provides a useful way to convert 2D coordinates to 3D.
-If you can generate your points in 2D, then you can convert them to 3D, and then  use `pin()` to project them back into two dimensions.
+If you can generate your graphics in 2D, you can convert them to 3D, and then use `pin()` to project them back into two dimensions.

 This example shows how to draw the Julia logo dots.
-We can't use proper circles (because there are no Bezier paths in Thebes yet), so we use `ngon()` with enough points.
+We can't use proper circles (because there are no Bézier paths in Thebes yet), so we use `ngon()` with enough points - 60 is probably good enough for SVG-quality graphic output.

 ```@example
 using Thebes, Luxor # hide

 function juliadots3D(origin::Point3D, rotation=(0, 0, 0);
         radius=100)
     dots = Array{Point3D, 1}[]
-    points = ngon(O, radius, 3, -π/3, vertices=true)
+    points = ngon(O, radius, 3, -π/3, vertices=true) #
     @layer begin
         for (n, p) in enumerate(points)
+            # zcoordinate defaults to 0 in convert()
             push!(dots, origin .+ convert.(Point3D, ngon(p, 0.75 * radius, 60)))
         end
         for (n, d) in enumerate(dots)
             sethue([Luxor.julia_purple, Luxor.julia_green, Luxor.julia_red][mod1(n, end)])
-            # rotate about an arbitrary point (first pt of green dot)
+            # rotate about an arbitrary point (first pt of green dot will do for now)
             d1 = rotateby.(d, dots[2][1], rotation...)
             pin(d1, gfunction = (_, pts) -> poly(pts, close=true, :fill))
         end